johnmichael-kane/Parallel-Programming-3/README.md

 # Problem 2
-ou are tasked with the design of the module responsible for measuring the atmospheric temperature of the next generation Mars Rover, equipped with a multicore CPU and 8 temperature sensors.
+You are tasked with the design of the module responsible for measuring the atmospheric temperature of the next generation Mars Rover, equipped with a multicore CPU and 8 temperature sensors.
 The sensors are responsible for collecting temperature readings at regular intervals and storing them in shared memory space.
 The atmospheric